RobIsr/todo/README.md

 The app is created with Symfony.

+### About the project
+This project is created as part of the university course "Object Oriented Web Technologies" at Blekinge Tekniska Högskola.

 ### Installation
 To install the app from this repo use composer with command "composer install".